shioyama/invisible/README.md

 Public?
 Private?
 Protected?
 Who cares!
 I just want to monkey patch that shit!

-No fear: Invisible has got your back!
+No fear: Invisible has your back!
 This little ten-line gem does away with the problem of maintaining original method visibility, so you can get on with your monkey-patching mayhem.

 ## Usage